CountPacMan/HairSalon/README.md

 ## by Daniel Toader
 ### Date: March 20, 2015
 #### Description
 Hair Salon allows the salon to add stylists and clients to a database.
 Each stylist can have many clients but clients may only have one stylist.
-Edit an delete functionality is included.
+Edit, reassign, and delete functionality is included.

 #### Setup instructions
 1. Clone this git repository